 Decades of studies from respected academic institutions have demonstrated significant impacts of porn consumption for individuals, relationships, and society.
 Fight the New Drug’s mission is to help individuals be more informed and more empowered with the facts so they can choose for themselves whether or not to consume.

 One thing can’t be denied about Fighter gear—almost everything in our online store is quite the conversation starter.
 Some people’s reactions are positive, some negative, and some just genuinely want to know more.

 If you have gear from the FTND store, you know the feeling: you’re walking in a public place and everyone’s eyes seem to be darting at your shirt and you know it is only a matter of time before someone asks you what the bold statement on your shirt means.

-Basically, the point of these shirts is more than just looking awesome, it’s being able to start conversations about porn and getting this message out into the open.
-We created these bold tees with THAT purpose in mind.
+Basically, the point of these shirts is more than just funding our awareness campaign, it’s being able to start conversations about porn and getting this message out into the open.
+We create our gear with THAT purpose in mind.
 We wanted these tees to grab attention and encourage people to talk about something that isn’t always a popular topic of conversation and is usually shrouded in shame and secrecy.

 Don’t worry, Fighters.
 We got your back.
 Before you go out with spreading the conversation in mind, it’s key you’ll be able to at least cover the basics and answer some questions.
 After all, knowledge is empowerment, right?

 Here are some easy-to-remember answers for whenever asked about your attention-grabbing Fighter gear.

 When in doubt, you can always tell them to check out FTND.org (the website you’re currently on), or Learn.FTND.org to check out the facts behind porn’s harms, and watch our three-part documentary for free.

 But if you have time for a chat, go for it.
 Answer those tough questions and remember these pointers: